-Wise mind is the integration of Emotion Mind and Reasonable Mind.
-You cannot overcome Emotion Mind with Reasonable Mind.
-Nor can you create emotions with reasonableness.
+Wise mind is the integration of Emotional Mind and Rational Mind.
+You cannot overcome Emotional Mind with Rational Mind.
+Nor can you create emotions with reason.
 You must go within and integrate the two.

 This is the most difficult state of mind to accomplish.
 It is a blend of both Emotional and Rational Minds.
 How is it possible to be both rational and emotional at the same time?
 Aren’t they polar opposites?
 That’s the key to understanding and embracing Wise Mind.
 It is possible to be both rational (recognizing the facts) and emotional (validating any feelings experienced) at exactly the same time.

-Let’s put this in the perspective of migraines.
+Let’s put this in the perspective of migraine.

 - “I’m getting a migraine again…time to take my meds.”
 (Reasonable Mind)

 - “Why does this always happen whenever …?
 It’s not fair!”
-(Emotion Mind)
+(Emotional Mind)

 - “Just relax.
 Crying only makes it worse.”
 (Reasonable Mind)

 - “There’s no hope.
-I’m doomed to live a life of pain.“ (Emotion Mind)
+I’m doomed to live a life of pain.“ (Emotional Mind)

 But what if we tried it this way?